-Value cleaners, ordinary cleaners and even many wannabe cleaners love their presses.
+Value cleaners (discount cleaners), ordinary cleaners (middle market cleaners) and wannabe cleaners (illusion cleaners) love their presses.

 Because pressing is where cleaners can achieve the greatest productivity, i.e., where they can move garments through their system with maximum speed.

 This is particularly the case at value cleaners (discount cleaners) and ordinary cleaners (middle market cleaners).

 And, counterintuitively, it’s also the case at wannabe cleaners that offer a three tier quality/pricing structure – sometimes called their “everyday”, “expert” and “couture” service” Or their "diamond", "platinum" and "gold" service, or their "classic", "deluxe" and "artisan" service.

 Pressing is where your garments are banged out on a press at a furious rate.
 Typically, 30 to 40 pants per hour per presser; 20 to 30 non-pant garments per hour per presser; and 40 to 50 laundered shirts per hour on a “single buck” shirt pressing machine (80 to 100 per hour on a “double buck” shirt pressing machine).

 That’s 1 or 2 minutes per laundered shirt and 2 to 3 minutes per garment for garments other than laundered shirts!